mavlink/mavlink-devguide/en/mavgen_python/README.md

 ### Overview

 The *pymavlink* package includes a number of modules:
-- **\dialects\v20\\*** and **\dialects\v10\\***: Dialect modules corresponding to each source XML [message definition](messages/README.md) for MAVLink v2 and v1, respectively (includes your generated library).
+- **\dialects\v20\\*** and **\dialects\v10\\***: Dialect modules corresponding to each source XML [message definition](messages/README.md) for MAVLink v2 and v1, respectively (this should include your generated library).
   Each dialect module contains:
   - constants for all enums and enum values defined in the XML file.
-  - a set of constants for message identifiers
+  - a set of constants for message identifiers.
-  - a class for each type of MAVLink message defined in the XML file
+  - a class for each type of MAVLink message defined in the XML file.
-  - a MAVLink class, which can be used to send and receive messages
+  - a MAVLink class, which can be used to send and receive messages:
-    - has `_send` and `_decode` functions for each message type
+    - has `_send` and `_decode` functions for each message type.
-    - has methods to check and apply signatures
+    - has methods to check and apply signatures.
     - has lower-level methods for packing and parsing data.
-- **mavutil**: MAVLink utility functions for setting up ports/links, receiving and decoding messages, running periodic tasks, etc.
+- **mavutil**: MAVLink utility functions for setting up communication links, receiving and decoding messages, running periodic tasks, etc.
   > **Tip** This provides mechanisms for setting up a link and interacting with a connected system.
-- **mavwp**: Load/save waypoints, geofence, rally points
+- **mavwp**: Load/save waypoints, geofence, rally points.
-- **mavparm**: Load/save sets of MAVLink parameters
+- **mavparm**: Load/save sets of MAVLink parameters.
-- **mavextra**: Useful functions for converting values and messages (e.g. metres/second to Km/h, eulers in radians from quaternion etc.)
+- **mavextra**: Useful functions for converting values and messages (e.g. metres/second to Km/h, eulers in radians from quaternion etc.).
-- **mavexpression** (internal): MAVLink expression evaluation functions
+- **mavexpression** (internal): MAVLink expression evaluation functions.

 ### Choosing the Dialect/MAVLink Version {#dialect_file}

 Most users will use the **mavutil** module to set up and manage the communication channel (see [Listening for a Connection](#listen) below).
-By default this module uses the MAVLink 1 `ardupilotmega` dialect module for sending/receiving.
+By default this module sets up the link to use the MAVLink 1 `ardupilotmega` dialect for sending/receiving.
-You can change this by setting the dialect name in the `MAVLINK_DIALECT` environment variable and by setting the `MAVLINK20` variable.
+You can change this by setting environment variables:
+- `MAVLINK_DIALECT`: Set to string name for the dialect file (without XML extension).
+- `MAVLINK20`: Set to 1 (if unset then default to MAVLink 1)
+- `MDEF`: Location of message definition libraries

-If you're not using `mavutil` for link management, then you can import the dialect file that you want to use directly, e.g.:
+If you're not using `mavutil` for link management, then you can import the dialect file that you want to use directly:

 ```python
 # Import ardupilotmega module for MAVLink 1